 For as long as we continue to be an emerging growth company, we intend to take advantage of certain other exemptions from various reporting requirements that are applicable to other public companies including, but not limited to, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved, and exemptions from the requirements of auditor attestation reports on the effectiveness of our internal control over financial reporting.
 We cannot predict if investors will find our common stock less attractive because we will rely on these exemptions.
-If some investors find our common stock and our stock price may be more volatile.
+If some investors find our common stock price may be a less active trading market for our common stock and our stock price may be more volatile.